 Is It Safe and Cost-Effective to Import Drugs from Canada?

-States are considering importing prescription drugs from Canada, but is it safe, will it save money, and can it be done?
-Three, easy-to-read infographics explain what state leaders need to know if they’re considering drug importation legislation.
+States are considering importing prescription drugs from Canada, but is it safe?
+Will it save money?
+Can it be done?
+Three, easy-to-read infographics explain what state leaders need to know if they’re interested in drug importation legislation.

-Second, states and their consumers can reap large savings by paying Canadian prices.
+2. Will states save by importing drugs from Canada?
+States and their consumers can reap large savings by paying Canadian prices.
 For example, Lyrica costs $6.04 in the United States and 63 cents in Canada, Xarelto cost $12.44 here compared to Canada’s $2.11 price, and Eliquis costs $6.21 compared to $1.60 north of the border.

-Third, the federal government can authorize importation if is safe and saves consumers money.
-NASHP’s Drug Policy Center has crafted model legislation and clarified the steps state policymakers could take to initiate drug importation.
+3. How does a state implement a drug importation program?
+The federal government can authorize importation if it is safe and saves consumers money.
+NASHP has crafted model importation legislation and clarified the steps state policymakers can take to initiate drug importation.